How Long Does It Take to Get a Settlement Check after an Accident?

 The final step is the one you’ve been waiting for — receiving your settlement check!

-Once your liens and attorney fees have been deducted, your lawyer will process your settlement.
-You can choose to receive your check in the mail or pick it up at your lawyer’s office.
+You can receive your check in the mail or pick it up at your lawyer’s office.

-What Factors Can Affect How Long It Takes to Get a Settlement Check?
+What Factors Can Affect How Long It Takes to Negotiate a Settlement?

 Every personal injury claim is unique, and several factors can affect how long it takes to get your settlement check.
-These are mostly related to the period before you reach an agreement, but there may also be delays once you’ve signed your release forms and are waiting for your check to be deposited.
+First, we’ll cover the delays that can occur before you reach an agreement; these are mostly influenced by the complexity of your claim, such as if multiple parties are liable for your injuries or if more time is needed to thoroughly assess your long-term losses.

 Who’s Liable for Your Accident